swissclubto/swissclubto.github.io/_events/2025-04-23-annual-general-meeting-2025.md

 nominate a proxy to vote for you, use the proxy form on the first page of the [latest Tell Tale][tt].

+As mentioned in the latest email newsletter, the board is going to propose [amendments to the by-laws][amendments], which you can review here.

 [rsvp form]: <{{ page.web_url }}>
 [tt]: <{% link assets/telltale/2025-04-issue-157.pdf %}>
+[amendments]: <{% link assets/pdf/2025-04-23-by-law-amendments.pdf %}>